 Fall Equinox – First Day of Fall or Midfall?

-However, on the other hand, if we go by the astronomical definition of the fall equinox, it marks the arrival of the first day of the fall.
+However, on the other hand, if we go by the astronomical definition of the Autumn equinox, it marks the arrival of autumn.
 Therefore, the question arises that why we have two different definitions for a single event.
 More importantly, which one of these is the correct one?
 Let’s find out.